Why Does My Cat Have a Floppy Belly?

 You may have noticed that your cat has a pouch that sways when your kitty walks or runs, or plops on the floor when your cat lies on their side.

 This can be somewhat alarming when you first see this, and it could indeed indicate a problem that requires your attention.
+On the other hand, what you are seeing may be a normal characteristic of cats and not necessarily cause for concern.

-What is the Primordial Pouch?
+What is the Cat Primordial Pouch?

 I often observed that the cats we lived with tended to have a somewhat droopy belly.
 I looked for information about this and discovered that all members of the cat family have a “floppy belly”, although the degree of floppiness varies with the individual cat.
 This ‘floppy belly” is called a primordial pouch.